aff3ct/MIPP/README.md

 | `asinh`        | `Reg<T>   asinh  (const Reg<T> r)`                       | Computes the inverse hyperbolic sines of `r`.                        | `double` (only on `icpc`), `float` |
 | `acosh`        | `Reg<T>   acosh  (const Reg<T> r)`                       | Computes the inverse hyperbolic cosines of `r`.                      | `double` (only on `icpc`), `float` |
 | `atanh`        | `Reg<T>   atanh  (const Reg<T> r)`                       | Computes the inverse hyperbolic tangent of `r`.                      | `double` (only on `icpc`), `float` |

+## arm sve

+### sve length specific

+An arm sve version is under construction.
+This version uses sve length specific more appropriate for the MIPP architecture.
+Because in this use the size of the "register" is defined at compilation.
+As a reminder with sve the size is in the range 128-256-512-1024-2048.
+It is specified at compilation by the flag -msve-vector-bits="size".

+### instructions implemented to date

+**Memory operations:** load, store, blend, set, set1, blend, gather, scatter, maskzld, maskst, maskzgat, masksca

+**Logical  comparaisons:** cmpeq, cmneq

+**Bitwise operations:** andb, notb(msk)

+**Arithmetic operations:** anddb, fmadd, add, sub, mul, div

+**Reductions:** testz(msk), Reduce<T, add >

+Byte and Word Instructions are not yet implemented.